Family Game Night (game show): Twister Lights Out

 In this variation on Twister, the floor-level video board in the center of the studio turns into a 10-by-10 Twister board.
 Family members have to follow commands by placing a certain limb on a certain colored dot on the board.
 As play goes on, the dots disappear one by one, clockwise.
 If a family member's hand or foot is on a dot about to disappear, he/she must move their hand/foot to another dot of the same color.
-If a family member either [1] has a body part that's on a disappeared dot, [2] does not follow the command on time, [3] has any body part other than hands or feet on the board, [4] has their hand or foot off of the Twister board, or [5] executes a command incorrectly, it's *boom* lights out for them.
+Multiple limbs of the same person may occupy the same dot, but any two people may not share a dot.
+If a family member either [1] has a body part that is on a disappeared dot, [2] does not follow the command in time, [3] has any body part other than hands or feet on the board, [4] has their hand or foot off of the Twister board (after all four limbs have been assigned a color), or [5] executes a command incorrectly, they are eliminated.

 The first round has the kids participating; the second round has the adults taking part.
 Whichever family has one player standing wins a round; two rounds win the game.
 If a third round is needed, Todd tosses a coin, with heads indicating that the kids play, and tails indicating the adults play; whichever family wins that round then wins the game.
 However, the third round will have slight modifications to increase the difficulty; in Season 1, the commands are called more frequently, while in Season 2, the outer row of dots is removed and the dots disappear almost immediately.

 Sorry!
 Sliders

 In this big version of Sorry!
-Sliders, each family has two executes a command incorrectly one of rings with point values starting at 5 in the center, then 3, 1 and The Sorry Ring, which is worth no points, in the outer area.
+Sliders, each family has one of rings with point values starting at 5 in the center, then 3, 1 and The Sorry!
+Ring, which is worth no points (and prompts the audience to shout out "Sorry!"), in the outer area.
 Players can push their opponent's pawns to affect the scoring.
 Each round consists of 2 rolls per family.
 The family with the most points slides the round, and the first family to win 2 rounds wins the game.
 If a round is tied, each family gets a half-win.
 If tied after 2 rounds, a "slide-off" takes place with only one roll per family; the most points wins.
 Starting in season 2, each team places a special prize dot on the board (except that they cannot place their dots on the 5-point zone).
 If a team's pawn is at least partially on their prize dot at the end of the round, their team wins a prize; if their pawn is on their opponent's dot at the end of the round, that pawn does not count for any points.